Azure-Samples/ms-identity-javascript-react-tutorial/1-Authentication/1-sign-in/README.md

 Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
 Make sure that your questions or comments are tagged with [`azure-active-directory-b2c` `node` `ms-identity` `adal` `msal-js` `msal`].

-To provide feedback on or suggest features for Azure Active Directory, visit [User Voice page](https://feedback.azure.com/d365community/forum/79b1327d-d925-ec11-b6e6-000d3a4f06a4).
+To provide feedback on or suggest features for Microsoft Entra ID, visit [User Voice page](https://feedback.azure.com/d365community/forum/79b1327d-d925-ec11-b6e6-000d3a4f06a4).
 </details>

 ## About the code